SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 A relationship exists between an individual’s working memory and their ability to ...
 (Jones, 2002).
 GM varieties of maize are able to cross-pollinate with non-GM varieties (Smith, 1998; Jones, 1999).

-## Referring to Literature
+## Reference to single investigations in the past: researcher(s) as sentence subject

-> Reference to single investigations in the past: researcher(s) as sentence subject
+↑ Referring to Literature

 Smith (1999) found that as levels of literacy and education of the population rise ...
 Smith (1999) showed that reducing X to 190oC decreased ... (see Figure 2).